 Use an emoji for emphasis.
 Emojis can be great for drawing more attention to an item.
 For example, you could use a pointing-finger emoji followed by your website URL to highlight it more, like this:

-.
+check out magazine.realtor.
+You could also use star emojis to bookend an important sentence you want to emphasize .
 You can even add emojis to your online bios to spice them up.

 Use them on social media.
 Using Facebook’s “Reactions” emoticons on posts or incorporating emojis into your tweets may actually bring you more attention, some studies say.
-According to a study in the UK, “Emoticons and Phrases: Status Symbols in Social Media,” researchers found that individuals who use emojis — positive ones, in particular — tend to be more popular or influential on Twitter.
+According to a study in the UK, “Emoticons and Phrases: Status Symbols in Social Mediapdf,” researchers found that individuals who use emojis — positive ones, in particular — tend to be more popular or influential on Twitter.

 Don’t overdo it.
 “If you’re using [emojis] as a substitute for words and not giving your message the context it deserves, you could upset your customer,” Marchetti says.
 You could also be viewed as lazy.
 “Emojis can be a fun way to add emotional, demonstrative context to things, but it’s not a complete substitute 100 percent of the time.
 Transactions are too complex and sophisticated for that.”